chainer/chainer/docs/source/tutorial/glance.rst

    import chainer
    import chainer.functions as F
    import chainer.links as L
+   from chainer import training
-   from chainer import training, datasets from chainer.training import extensions
+   from chainer import datasets
+   from chainer.training import extensions

    import numpy as np
    import sklearn.preprocessing as sp

 From the raw mushroom.csv, we format the data into a Chainer dataset.
-Chainer requires a numpy array for the features in the X matrix and a flattened array if the label is one-dimensional.
+Chainer requires a numpy array for the features in the ``X`` matrix and a flattened array if the label is one-dimensional.

 .. code-block:: python

-   data_array = np.genfromtxt('mushrooms.csv', delimiter=',',dtype=str, skip_header=1)
+   data_array = np.genfromtxt(
+       'mushrooms.csv', delimiter=',', dtype=str, skip_header=1)
    labelEncoder = sp.LabelEncoder()
    for col in range(data_array.shape[1]):
        data_array[:, col] = labelEncoder.fit_transform(data_array[:, col])

-   X = data_array[:, 1:].astype(np.float32)
+   X = data_array[:, 0].astype(np.float32)[:, None]
    Y = np.ndarray.flatten(data_array[:, 0].astype(np.int32))
-   train, test = datasets.split_dataset_random(datasets.TupleDataset(X, Y), 623)
+   train, test = datasets.split_dataset_random(
+       datasets.TupleDataset(X, Y), 623)

 Define the neural network.
 For our mushrooms, we'll use two fully-connected, hidden layers between the input and output layers.